stuyam/pressure/README.md

 Pressure is a JavaScript library for handling both Force Touch and 3D Touch on the web, bundled under one library with a simple API that makes working with them painless.

-Head over to the [documentation](http://pressurejs.com/documentation.html) for installation instructions and more details on pressure.js.
+Head over to the [documentation](http://pressurejs.com/documentation.html) for installation instructions, supported devices, and more details on pressure.js.

 ## Install
 Download pressure.min.js or pressure.js files from GitHub or install with npm or bower